William Congdon: New Season of Travel

 Travel was a way of extending his visual experience, of nourishing his art.
-With the exception of some important European trips (the Aeolian islands, Spain, Greece), most of Congdon’s travelling during the 1970s took him far afield (air travel had replaced the liners of his youth).
+With the exception of some important European trips (the Aeolian islands, Spain, Greece), most of Congdon's travelling during the 1970s took him far afield (air travel had replaced the liners of his youth).
 He visited North West Africa, Ethiopia, the Near and Middle East (from Turkey to the Yemen) and South America.
-There was also a change in his eye: if before he was looking for the monumental sites or the extremes of nature, he now looked at the world with the eye of an unassuming chronicler, someone moved by pity for what he saw, and depicted petrol tankers, the House of Slaves (Gorée) near Dakar, the trains in Tunisia, the houses in Sana’a.
+There was also a change in his eye: if before he was looking for the monumental sites or the extremes of nature, he now looked at the world with the eye of an unassuming chronicler, someone moved by pity for what he saw, and depicted petrol tankers, the House of Slaves (Gorée) near Dakar, the trains in Tunisia, the houses in Sanaa.
 This different approach to the sites of the world is most fully revealed by the two trips to India in 1973 and 1975.